-At JNU, student ‘flame flickers’ against India’s Modi before national vote
+At JNU, student ‘flame flickers’ against India’s Modi before election

 Will the polls at New Delhi’s Jawaharlal Nehru University after a four-year hiatus also impact the general election starting next month?